;

 Why it is Called Pico de Gallo?

-Sharon Tyler Herbst, a well-known food writer and author of Food Lover’s Companion, writes that Pico de Gallo means “rooster’s beak,” and it is so named because of the mixture being eaten by pinching it between the thumb and forefinger.
+Sharon Tyler Herbst, a well-known food writer and author of Food Lover’s Companion, writes that Pico de Gallo means “rooster’s beak.”
+It is so named because the mixture is eaten by pinching it between the thumb and forefinger.

-The origin of the saucy mixture is also alluded to in the book Authentic Mexican: Regional Cooking from the Heart of Mexico by Rick Bayless and Deann Groen Bayless, where the authors speculate that the name comes from the likeness in texture and appearance of the mince of bird feed known as chop.
+The origin of the saucy mixture is also alluded to in the book Authentic Mexican: Regional Cooking from the Heart of Mexico by Rick Bayless and Deann Groen Bayless.
+The authors speculate that the name comes from the likeness in texture and appearance of the mince of bird feed known as chop.

 Still, other references cite its belief that Pico de Gallo’s name originated from the serrano pepper, which resembles a rooster’s beak in shape.
 The fiery “bite” of the rooster is supposedly like the spiciness of the salsa.